MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

 # Use the Exchange Online PowerShell V2 module

-The Exchange Online PowerShell V2 module (abbreviated as the EXO V2 module) enables admins to connect to their Exchange Online environment in Office 365 to retrieve data, create new objects, update existing objects, remove objects as well as configure Exchange Online & its features.
+The Exchange Online PowerShell V2 module (abbreviated as the EXO V2 module) enables admins to connect to their Exchange Online environment in Office 365 to retrieve data, create new objects, update existing objects, remove objects as well as configure Exchange Online and its features.

 ## Report bugs and issues